Stepson (band)

 Stepson are a five-piece Australian melodic hardcore band formed in 2014 in Brisbane.
 They released their debut studio album Help Me, Help You in March 2021.

 History

 The band released their debut six-track EP Broken Bottles / Drunken Hearts in 2014.

 This was followed with a second six-track Echoes in an Empty Room in 2015 and with the three-track EP The Beautiful Lie in 2016.

+They have cited influences including Hellions, Counterparts, Balance & Composure, Refused, Foals, Youth, The xx, Parkway Drive, Killswitch Engage, Blessthefall, Stray From the Path, Sum 41, Billy Talent, Megadeth, Deftones and Karnivool.

 The band released their debut studio album Help Me, Help You in March 2021 on American label, SharpTone Records, becoming the label's first album released globally by an Australian artist.